- Learn More

 For more than 60 years, the U.S. Centers for Disease Control and Prevention (CDC) has been protecting health and promoting quality of life through the prevention and control of disease, injury, and disability.
 The CDC, a branch of the U.S. government, is committed to programs that reduce the health and economic consequences of the leading causes of death and disability, thereby ensuring a long, productive, healthy life for all people.

-In support of the Measles & Rubella Initiative, the CDC provides technical assistance for epidemiological and laboratory surveillance.
+In support of the Measles & Rubella Partnership, the CDC provides technical assistance for epidemiological and laboratory surveillance.
 In addition, the CDC provides funds for bundled measles vaccines, safe immunization practices, and operational support.

 Vaccines now protect more children than ever before, but nearly one in five infants misses out on the basic vaccines they need to stay alive and healthy.
 UNICEF works with governments, civil society, other UN agencies, the private sector and communities themselves to provide immunization to the children who need it the most in over 140 countries.
 UNICEF also works with partners to re-establish the delivery of faster, more effective and at-scale life-saving interventions and services disrupted by conflict and other emergencies.